-The following courses are required for the MTS degree:*
+The following courses and electives are required for the MTS degree:*

 RPS 6010.
 Graduate Pro-Seminar.
 Required of all first-year students, this non-credit course is an introduction to the fields and methods of theological study for ministerial formation.
 Registration and active participation in all sessions constitute completion of the requirement.

 RPS 6311.
 Liturgy and Sacraments.
 This course offers a critical survey of the history, theology, and liturgical celebration of the sacraments according to the Roman Rite of the Catholic Church, with special attention given to the role of the Rite of Christian Initiation for Adults (R.C.I.A.).